Bone: Cancer

 Cancer can arise in bone tissue, and bones are also a common site for other cancers to spread (metastasise) to.
 Cancers that arise in bone are called "primary" cancers, although such cancers are rare.
 Metastases within bone are "secondary" cancers, with the most common being breast cancer, lung cancer, prostate cancer, thyroid cancer, and kidney cancer.
 Secondary cancers that affect bone can either destroy bone (called a "lytic" cancer) or create bone (a "sclerotic" cancer).
 Cancers of the bone marrow inside the bone can also affect bone tissue, examples including leukemia and multiple myeloma.
 Bone may also be affected by cancers in other parts of the body.
 Cancers in other parts of the body may release parathyroid hormone or parathyroid hormone-related peptide.
 This increases bone reabsorption, and can lead to bone fractures.

 Bone tissue that is destroyed or altered as a result of cancers is distorted, weakened, and more prone to fracture.
 This may lead to compression of the spinal cord, destruction of the marrow resulting in bruising, bleeding and immunosuppression, and is one cause of bone pain.
 If the cancer is metastatic, then there might be other symptoms depending on the site of the original cancer.
 Some bone cancers can also be felt.

 Cancers of the bone are managed according to their type, their stage, prognosis, and what symptoms they cause.
 Many primary cancers of bone are treated with radiotherapy.
 Cancers of bone marrow may be treated with chemotherapy, and other forms of targeted therapy such as immunotherapy may be used.
 Palliative care, which focuses on maximising a person's quality of life, may play a role in management, particularly if the likelihood of survival within five years is poor.

+Diabetes

+Type 1 diabetes is an autoimmune disease in which the body attacks the insulin-producing pancreas cells causing the body to not make enough insulin.
+In contrast type 2 diabetes in which the body creates enough Insulin, but becomes resistant to it over time.

+Children makeup approximately 85% of Type 1 Diabetes cases and in America there was an average 22% rise in cases over the first 24 months of the COVID-19 Pandemic.
+With the increase of developing some form of diabetes across all ranges continually growing the health impacts on bone development and bone health in these populations are still being researched.
+Most evidence suggests that diabetes, either Type 1 and Type 2, inhibits osteoblastic activity and causes both lower BMD and BMC in both adults and children.
+The weakening of these developmental aspects is thought to lead to an increased risk of developing many diseases such as osteoarthritis, osteoporosis, osteopenia and fractures.
+Development of any of these diseases is thought to be correlated with a decrease in ability to perform in athletic environments and activities of daily living.

+Focusing on therapies that target molecules like osteocalcin or AGEs could provide new ways to improve bone health and help manage the complications of diabetes more effectively.